Nepal : Urban Water Supply and Sanitation (Sector) Project

 |Responsible ADB Department||South Asia Department|

-Ministry of Water Supply and Sanitation
+Ministry of Water Supply (formerly Ministry of Water Supply and Sanitation)

 |Concept Clearance||12 Apr 2018|